|

 sawing across just ahead of the mirror-boss.
 In fact,

 you don't even have to saw thru fully.
-Just making two
+Just making

-tyre-levers will break them neatly (almost) between
+of tyre-levers will break them neatly (almost) between

 the notches.
-Now you don't have to slide them back on.
+Now you don't have to slide them back

-you can change the bracket with a single spanner within
+treated similarly, you can change the bracket with

-10 minutes instead of spending an hour and many curses.
+an hour and many curses.

 There is a further useful modification to the levers